Tax Tax Advice

 When a small business owner uses a privately-owned vehicle for business travel he or she can claim a specific amount per mile as a tax-deductible expense.
 The main exception is the commute to a ‘normal place of work’, which is again excluded from this tax break.

-For the current 2016/17 tax year business mileage allowance is calculated at a rate of 45p per mile for cars and vans, 24p per mile for motorbikes and 20p a mile for push bikes.
+HMRC’s approved mileage rates are currently 45p per mile for the first 10,000 miles and 25p thereafter for cars and vans (rates have remained unchanged in recent years) business mileage allowance is calculated at a rate of 45p per mile for cars and vans, 24p per mile for motorbikes and 20p a mile for push bikes.
 The rate for cars and vans drops to 25p a mile for any mileage over 10,000 miles, while the allowance for motorbikes and bicycles remains the same.

 It’s worth pointing out that any fines (e.g. speeding fines or parking fines) are not tax deductible, so drive carefully!